 It is definitely a comprehensive policy based on WHO’s Global Alcohol Strategy.
 It was really good that the leader and members of the task force were convinced that it should based on the Global strategy.”Rashmila Shakya, CWIN

-It is expected that following the alcohol policy a new and evidence-based “Alcohol Control and Regulation Bill” will also be developed.
+It is expected that after the government adopts the new alcohol policy a new and evidence-based “Alcohol Control and Regulation Bill” will also be developed.

 Now, the challenge is to effectively implement the policy.
 We need the law immediately in order to be able to implement and we need strong monitoring mechanisms,” said Ms Shakya.